junlee-3/NexaRacer/README.md

 ## 📖 Overview

 `NexaRacer` combines the thrill of racing with the power of modern IoT technologies.
 Using a Node.js backend server and a sleek web interface, users can control the speed and steering of their ESP8266-based racecar in real-time.
-With WebSocket integration, commands from the browser are instantly translated to movements on the ground.
+With    MQTT, the start for communication with IoT devicesi, commands from the browser are instantly translated to movements on the ground.
 The project utilises an ESP8266 board running firmware and NodeJS to control a remote-controlled car.
-Through websockets, the ESP8266 is able to recive data and turn that into movements.
+Through MQTT, the ESP8266 is able to recive data and turn that into movements.

 ## ✨ Features